DerBrunoIR/nBody/README.md

 https://github.com/user-attachments/assets/f5f58a3d-42d9-480e-9ea8-3eed9565f8c7

-The [three body problem](https://en.wikipedia.org/wiki/Three-body_problem) can only solved approximational.
+The [three body problem](https://en.wikipedia.org/wiki/Three-body_problem) can only solved by approximation.

 # How to run